 South Sudan: Young people for peace and a better future

-People have rarely experienced peaceful times in the latest state of Africa: since South Sudan split off from Sudan in July 2011, civil war and local struggles have been for power, money and resources, especially oil.
-Almost 400,000 people died from the armed fights, over four million had to flee.
+Peaceful times have been rare for the people of Africa's youngest nation: Since South Sudan seceded from Sudan in July 2011, civil war and local conflicts over power, money, and resources, especially oil, have raged.
+Nearly 400,000 people have died in the armed conflict, and over four million have been displaced.

-Bazungua is a rural district in the southwest of South Sudan.
-Here the JRS operates one of four community centers that offer girls and women a safe place: the older ones learn to knit or bake and can talk to social workers about problems such as the widespread domestic violence.
-The little ones learn traditional dances, exchange clothes, play volleyball or theater.
+Bazungua is a rural district in southwestern South Sudan.
+Here, the JRS operates one of four community centers that provide a safe haven for girls and women: The older girls learn to knit or bake and can talk to social workers about issues such as widespread domestic violence.
+The younger girls learn traditional dances, exchange clothes, play volleyball, or participate in theater.

-The schools in South Sudan are miserable and the teachers are hardly trained.
-The JRS provides learning materials for the school children of six primary schools and six secondary schools, allows classrooms and toilets to be built and ensures the further training of teachers.
-During the training and further training of teachers, not only knowledge in various school subjects is conveyed, but didactics, social pedagogy and peace education are also on the program.
+Schools in South Sudan are poorly equipped and teachers are barely trained.
+The JRS provides learning materials for the schoolchildren of six primary and six secondary schools, builds classrooms and toilets, and provides professional development for teachers.
+This training covers not only various school subjects but also pedagogy, social pedagogy, and peace education.

-Hossana, Siro and Naborongba (VL) are 13 years old and go to the third class of the Basuera elementary school - one of the twelve schools that work with the JRS.
-Many girls their age are already pregnant and have broken off school.
-These three have other plans.
-At all JRS partner schools there are peace clubs: committed children and adolescents organize sporting events or garbage collections and talk about tolerance, non-violent conflict resolution and the equal handling of people who have handicaps.
+Hossana, Siro, and Naborongba (from left) are 13 years old and attend the third grade at Basuera Primary School – one of the twelve schools that partner with the JRS.
+Many girls their age are already pregnant and have dropped out of school.
+These three have different plans.
+All JRS partner schools have peace clubs: Dedicated children and teenagers organize sporting events or litter clean-ups and talk about tolerance, non-violent conflict resolution, and equal treatment of people with disabilities.

 Your support for strong children!